Akasmiou-ouassima/Akasmiou-ouassima/README.md

 </div>

 ### :woman_technologist: About Me :
-:woman_student:I'm AKASMIOU Ouassima, a Software Engineering Student at Enset Mohammedia.<br  />
+>  :woman_student: **I'm AKASMIOU Ouassima, a Software Engineering Student at Enset Mohammedia.**<br  />

-😄I am passionate about web development and consider myself a lifelong learner in this field.
+> 😄**I am passionate about web development and consider myself a lifelong learner in this field.
 As a coding enthusiast, I love tinkering with the latest technologies and frameworks to create dynamic, responsive, and visually appealing web applications.
-Whether it's front-end design, back-end development, or full-stack integration, I'm always eager to dive in and explore new possibilities.<br  />
+Whether it's front-end design, back-end development, or full-stack integration, I'm always eager to dive in and explore new possibilities.**<br  />

-:writing_hand:In my free time, I love learn new things.<br  />
+> :writing_hand:**In my free time, I love learn new things.**<br  />

-:information_desk_person:My interests:<br  />
+:information_desk_person:**My interests:**<br  />
 Fields of interests |
 ------------ |
 Web Development |